A proof of Erd\H{o}s's $B+B+t$ conjecture: Introduction

-Note that in the formulation of \cref{thm_main} it is not possible to omit the shift by $t$ or remove the condition $b_1 \ne b_2$ (see the discussion in~\cite{MRR} after Question~6.2).
+Note that in the formulation of \cref{thm_main} it is not possible to omit the shift by $t$ or remove the condition $b_1 \ne b_2$ in either conclusion (see the discussion in~\cite{MRR} after Question~6.2).
 Also, it was observed by Hindman in \cite{Hindman-1979} that writing $t=2r+s$ for $r\in\N$ and $s\in\{0,1\}$ and replacing $B$ by $B-r$, one obtains the following corollary from \cref{thm_main}.